digshake/CSJavaWUSTL/_sources/Module3-Arrays/topic-9-1-2D-arrays.rst

-  What will the ``TicketInfo`` program print out?
+  What will the ``E01TicketInfo`` program print out?
 Can you change ticketInfo to be an array of 5 rows and 10 columns?
 Can you declare another array called studentNames that has 10 rows and 5 columns?
 The length property of arrays will be explained in the next lesson.

 Set Value(s) in a 2D Array